Dear reader: This article contains links to products and services that I may be compensated for, at no extra cost to

 Bavaria is the largest state in Germany, encompassing a fifth of the country’s land.
 It lies in the southeastern corner, bordering Switzerland, Austria, and Czech Republic.
 Although high-tech and modern, Bavaria is in many ways Germany’s most traditional state.
 That is why it appealed to us most and we chose to include it on our two-month European trip with our kids.

 The capital of Bavaria, Munich, abounds with things to do with kids, while the more compact towns with their cobblestone pedestrian streets make for easier sightseeing with little ones.
-Add to that the castle that inspired the Disney one, gorgeous lakes, skiing opportunities, and child-friendly traditional German cuisine, and you have the makings of a perfect holiday in Germany with kids!
+Add to that the castle that inspired the Disney one, gorgeous lakes, skiing opportunities, and kid-friendly traditional German cuisine, and you have the makings of a perfect holiday in Germany with kids!

 Munich with Kids

 As the third largest city in Germany (and 12th largest in the European Union), it only makes sense that Bavaria’s capital, Munich, has loads of family-friendly attractions and activities.
 It is also likely that you will start and/or end your Bavaria trip here.

 We spent three full days (four nights) in Munich, and it was barely enough time to scratch the surface of all this city has to offer.
 On our first day, we covered the main attractions of Munich in the core city area, which is centered on Marienplatz, the main square.
 There we saw the 32 miniature characters on the Glockenspiel dance around (it happens daily at 11:00, 12:00, and 17:00) on the incredible façade of the New Town Hall (Neues Rathaus).